Gulyas-Mate/hello-world/README.md

 # hello-world
-I use thos as a test
+I use this as a test